 Yet even though life was running smooth finally, I had a nagging feeling there must be more.
 I often felt like I was just “playing church.”
 Several of our new friends at the Vineyard church were feeling a lot of the same way as I was.
 After several months of prayer, we all thought we should start a “house church.”
 A small group of us left the Vineyard church and met in a log home as a house church.
 Our desire was to do church as close as we could to the early Christians.

 Then one day I was going through the TV program guide and saw the EWTN channel had something called The Chaplet of Divine Mercy.
 I didn’t even know what a chaplet was.
 My thought was it might be a small chapel.
 Since I have always loved stained glass, I put The Chaplet of Divine Mercy on hoping to see some pretty stained-glass windows.
-Instead I saw a group of people asking for the Lord to have mercy on the whole world.
+Instead, I saw a group of people asking for the Lord to have mercy on the whole world.
 Even though my head told me it was just “vain repetitions,” it touched my heart.
 I asked myself when did I ever ask God to have mercy on the whole world.
 I knew without a doubt my answer was never.
 I found myself watching The Chaplet of Divine Mercy more and more as well as singing the prayer throughout my day.
 I could find nothing wrong with this short prayer for God’s mercy.
 It seemed very pure and holy.
 And the prayer wasn’t unscriptural, which was always the rule I used to judge spiritual things by.
 This was the beginning of my journey back home.
 I had only known Christians who left the Catholic Church for other religions and denominations.
 Who would go back to a ritualistic, ultra-organized, hierarchical church after experiencing freedom in the Holy Spirit?
 Click To Tweet

 A few weeks later, I came across The Journey Home program.
 I asked myself if The Chaplet of Divine Mercy was scriptural and harmless, what if I watched The Journey Home program?
 I was really curious why anyone would ever leave a Protestant church to become a Catholic.
 I had only known Christians who left the Catholic Church for other religions and denominations.
 Who would go back to a ritualistic, ultra-organized, hierarchical church after experiencing freedom in the Holy Spirit?
 So, I tuned into the show a few times.
 The testimonies of these people started to stir some things in my heart.
 It was like they knew things that I didn’t know.
 And they did.
 Although I was interested in hearing these unusual journeys into the Catholic Church, I could not get beyond my many obstacles such as Mary, confessing sins to a priest, purgatory, the Pope, etc.